jakobrunge/tigramite/README.md

 ## Features

+- high detection power even for large-scale time series datasets
-- different conditional independence test statistics adapted to continuously-valued or discrete data, and different assumptions about linear or nonlinear dependencies
+- flexible conditional independence test statistics adapted to continuously-valued or discrete data, and different assumptions about linear or nonlinear dependencies
-- hyperparameter optimization
+- automatic hyperparameter optimization
 - easy parallelization
-- handling of masked time series data
+- handling of missing values and masks
-- false discovery control and confidence interval estimation
+- p-value correction and confidence interval estimation
+- can be used for feature selection and prediction

 ## Required python packages